Chapter 5 – Political parties and candidates (08/2021)

 |Advise the person filing the Nomination Paper that you will conduct a detailed verification of the nomination and associated documents within the next 48 hours and will provide notice of confirmation or refusal once the verification is complete.||❒|

-EC Connex is a new digital platform for processing candidate nominations and centralizing the delivery of political entity products.
+EC Connex is the digital platform for processing candidate nominations and centralizing the delivery of political entity products.

-Nomination records are managed through the Nomination Page, accessible under the Service tab.
-If a nomination is submitted electronically though the Political Entities Service Centre, it will also be accessible through this page.
+Nomination records are managed through the Nomination section of the EC Connex dashboard, accessible under the Candidate Services tab.
+If a nomination is submitted electronically though PESC, it will also be accessible through this page.

-It is the responsibility of the RO to ensure that all physical copies of candidate nomination papers and supporting documentation are kept, and stored securely.
+It is your responsibility to ensure that all physical copies of candidate nomination documents are kept, and stored securely.

 The Nomination Dashboard allows you to manage candidate nominations within your ED (for reference, view the EC Connex Quick Steps > Nomination Page).
 Each nomination is assigned one of the following statuses: